-There is an urgent need to increase our ability to review and improve the design of instream structures and to maximise fish passage around and through those structures.
+There is an urgent need to increase our ability to review and improve the design of instream structures and to maximise fish passage around and through those structures, including improving the National Fish Passage Guidelines.
 This requires a better understanding of which designs provide appropriate fish passage and how and where remediation tools are most effective at facilitating fish passage, in addition to improving our knowledge of the ecology, behaviour and swimming capabilities of native fishes.